-- (ii) although he is able to earn sufficient to satisfy the judgment debt and costs in instalments or otherwise to pay such debt and costs, wilfully refuses to do so in order to evade or delay payment of the judgment debt and costs; or - (iii) is squandering his money or is apparently living beyond his means; or - (iv) incurred debts other than for household requirements after the judgment date. - (4) A director or officer summoned as the representative of a juristic person in such representative capacity may on conviction of contempt of court in terms of this section be sentenced to a fine not exceeding R100, which fine shall be payable by the juristic person and be recoverable by the attachment and sale of property belonging to the juristic person by warrant in terms of section 337 of the Criminal Procedure Act, 1955 (Act No. 56 of 1955), and the court may on good cause shown at any time suspend such sentence or warrant on such conditions, including conditions relating to the payment of the judgment debt and costs in specified instalments or otherwise from present means or from any future income of the judgment debtor as the court may deem just and reasonable, or set aside the sentence or warrant on payment of the full amount of the said judgment debt and costs. - (5) The provisions of the Criminal Procedure Act, 1955, relating to periodical imprisonment shall mutatis mutandis apply to any periodical imprisonment imposed under this section. - (6) If any order or warrant referred to in subsection (1) has been suspended and the judgment debtor, or if the judgment debtor is a juristic person, the director or officer of the juristic person summonsed in his personal capacity, has, during the period of suspension, complied with all the conditions specified in the suspension order, the order for the committal of the judgment debtor or the said director or officer, as the case may be, shall not be executed. - (7) If a sentence of a fine imposed on any director or officer of a juristic person under subsection (4) is suspended and the said director or officer has, during the period of suspension, complied with all the conditions specified in the suspension order, the sentence shall not be enforced.
+- (ii) although he is able to earn sufficient to satisfy the judgment debt and costs in instalments or otherwise to pay such debt and costs, wilfully refuses to do so in order to evade or delay payment of the judgment debt and costs; or - (iii) is squandering his money or is apparently living beyond his means; or - (iv) incurred debts other than for household requirements after the judgment date. - (4) A director or officer summoned as the representative of a juristic person in such representative capacity may on conviction of contempt of court in terms of this section be sentenced to a fine not exceeding R500, which fine shall be payable by the justice person and be recoverable by the attachment and sale of property belonging to the juristic person by warrant in terms of section 288 of the Criminal Procedure Act, 1977 (Act No. 51 of 1977), and the court may on good cause shown at any time suspend such sentence or warrant on such conditions, including conditions relating to the payment of the judgment debt and costs in specified instalments or otherwise from present means or from any future income of the judgment debtor, as the court may deem just and reasonable, or set aside the sentence or warrant on payment of the full amount of the said judgment debt and costs. - [subsection (4) substituted by section 3(a) of Act 19 of 1985] - (5) The provisions of the Criminal Procedure Act, 1977, relating to periodical imprisonment shall mutatis mutandis apply to any periodical imprisonment imposed under this section. - [subsection (5) substituted by section 3(b) of Act 19 of 1985] - (6) If any order or warrant referred to in subsection (1) has been suspended and the judgment debtor, or if the judgment debtor is a juristic person, the director or officer of the juristic person summonsed in his personal capacity, has, during the period of suspension, complied with all the conditions specified in the suspension order, the order for the committal of the judgment debtor or the said director or officer, as the case may be, shall not be executed. - (7) If a sentence of a fine imposed on any director or officer of a juristic person under subsection (4) is suspended and the said director or officer has, during the period of suspension, complied with all the conditions specified in the suspension order, the sentence shall not be enforced.